Ready to transition from in-house to freelance graphic designer? Find out everything you need to know about going freelance in this guide.

 You won’t be gifted a brand new computer or a free meal at the coolest Mexican restaurant in town for simply working.
 But, you’re also not having to wait for a promotion, or being tasked with projects you’d prefer not to work on.

 The perks here are in the form of a totally flexible schedule, free reign over your workspace, and unlimited growth potential – you’re the boss after all!

 Plus, as a freelancer, you can still work as a contractor or in partnership with a company.
 Once you’ve grown your brand, there will be plenty of opportunities offered to you.
 Trips away, free products, free services – these are just a handful of examples that being self-employed in a partnership can grant you.
 Brands everywhere are looking to make substantial collaborations with talented people – maybe the next person in line is you.

-For instance, is your in-house team be an agency?
+For instance, is your in-house team an agency?
 A start-up?
 Or is it a large corporate giant?
 Depending on each of their financial positions, they will offer different things.
 The salary will be plain and clear to see on your contract, so there’s no confusion – you know what you’ll be walking away with each and every month.
-Often, this is why people choose to take this path – having a sense of security within their salary.
+Often, this is why people choose to take this path – having a sense of security within their payroll.

 Along with a consistent income, you also have the advantages of holiday pay, sick pay, and any additional health insurance plans the company may have set up.